yonasBSD/work-tuimer/docs/SESSIONS.md

 ## CLI Usage

-The CLI provides full session control from the command line, perfect for scripting or quick operations without opening the TUI.
+Control sessions from the command line without opening the TUI.

 ### Starting a Session